MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 # Deploy an ASP.NET Core Web App with a SQL Database to Azure

-In this tutorial, you'll learn how to deploy an ASP.NET Core app to Azure App Service and connect it to an Azure SQL Database.
-Azure App Service provides a highly scalable, self-patching web-hosting service that you can use to easily deploy apps on Windows or Linux.
+In this tutorial, you'll learn how to deploy an ASP.NET Core app to Azure App Service and connect to an Azure SQL Database.
+Azure App Service is a highly scalable, self-patching, web-hosting service that can easily deploy apps on Windows or Linux.

-This article assumes general familiarity with [.NET]("https://dotnet.microsoft.com/download/dotnet/6.0") and assumes you have it installed locally.
+This article assumes you're familiar with [.NET]("https://dotnet.microsoft.com/download/dotnet/6.0") and have it installed locally.
 You'll also need an Azure account with an active subscription.
-If you do not have an Azure account, you [can create one for free](https://azure.microsoft.com/free).
+If you don't have an Azure account, you [can create one for free](https://azure.microsoft.com/free).

 ## 1 - Set up the Sample Application